 The conference also showcased the SBA's new Lender Match program – an online referral tool that connects small business loan applicants and SBA lenders.

-Joanne Badr Morgan routinely represents banks and other financial institutions in SBA loan transactions, and Lance Martin routinely represents banks and other financial institutions in bankruptcy and default litigation.
+Joanne Badr routinely represents banks and other financial institutions in SBA loan transactions, and Lance Martin routinely represents banks and other financial institutions in bankruptcy and default litigation.
 If you have questions about SBA lending, please contact them.